-The Group recorded a net profit for the year ended 31 March 2022 of about HK\$142.6 million (2021: HK\$99.7 million).
-The favourable result was primarily attributable to the combined effect of (i) substantial gains on disposal of the properties and a property-holding subsidiary aggregately of about HK\$174.0 million (2021: HK\$49.3 million); and (ii) effective cost control measures in place.
+The Group recorded a net profit for the year ended 31 March 2023 of about HK\$46.0 million (2022: HK\$142.6 million).
+The plummet in net profit was primarily attributable to the substantial decrease in the gains on disposal of properties and a property-holding subsidiary from aggregately about HK\$174.0 million in the corresponding period last year to about HK\$1.5 million for the year ended 31 March 2023 as the Group had substantially completed the asset realisation exercises in the last financial year.